Parth099/Azure-Certs/AZ-104/02 - Networking/01 - Virtual Network.md

 These allow you to *customize* routes packets will take in VNets.
 One example of this is if you would like all traffic routed through a central VM[^2].

+To do this you need to define custom routes via a `azurerm_route_table` and then associate them with a subnet.

+## Network Watcher

+> Series of Services

++ Connection Monitor - Checks the network connectivity between machines on azure or on-prem continually.
+It will output results on a LAW[^3].
+You are able to send L7 HTTP/S requests.
++ Next Hop - See what paths packets takes.
+Useful for debugging USRs.
+(See User Defined Routes above.)
++ IP Flow Verify - Troubleshoot Security rules.
+It will tell you what rule denies your traffic by name.
++ Connection Troubleshoot - Check connections from VM to anywhere else
++ NSG Diagnostic tool - Lets you see in a sequence which NSG is blocking your traffic.
+Also shows you which NSG rules were evaluated and their results.
++ Traffic Analytics
++ NSG Flow Logs

+When you run these tools a `AzureNetworkWatcherExtension` is installed on source and target machines[^4].

+## Azure Firewall

+> Managed Service with `SKU: Standard` and `SKU: Preimum`.

+A firewall can help only appropriate and safe traffic flows out and into your network (VNet or On-prem).
+A company needs to configure rules to detect traffic types however.

+With Azure Firewall, you have
++ State-full firewall so it understands flows
++ Built in threat intelligence
++ Built-in HA
++ You can add own rules and filter traffic based on IP, Port, FQDNs, ...

+**Important**: A Firewall needs its own subnet: `AzureFirewallSubnet`.

+By default this firewall will not allow any outgoing traffic.

+## Azure DNS

+It is a DNS hosting service much like AWS Route53.
+Unlike R53 however, you **cannot** buy domains directly from Azure DNS.

+There are also private domains possible where inside your network your domains can behave differently.

 [^2]: Notice this can help with security as there exists software to analyze packets.
+[^3]: Log Analytics Workspace
+[^4]: If this a VM or something you can install it on.